gaand/wdi_2_js_demo_spa/README.md

 This is called *name collision* and we want to avoid it.

 We want to avoid this by **severely** limiting the number of global variables we create in our app.
-We're typically create only **one** global variable for our applications.
+We're typically going to create only **one** global variable for our applications.

 In the above code we declare **one** global variable, `Spotify`, all the code we write in our app, (functions, object literals, ...), will be prefixed by this **one** global variable that is a object literal.